cig0/salt-cluster/README.md

 3. `$ vagrant up`
 4. `$ vagrant ssh saltmaster`
 5. `$ sudo salt ‘*’ state.highstate`
-6. At this point the _Nginx VM_ is fully provisioned and the _PostgreSQL VM_ has the system user account created for Bob and added him to the sudo group
+6. At this point the _Nginx VM_ is fully provisioned and the _Postgres VM_ has the system user account created for Bob and added him to the sudo group
 7. For SSH access convenience, minions are configured in the `~/.ssh/config` file for the`vagrant` user on `saltmaster`